kparker96/CBASS_Manual/materials/control_box_assembly.md

 # 2. Measure and drill holes for cable glands

-Each side of the control box requires multiple holes drilled into the sides to install glands that provide a waterproof exit point for connections that extend outside of the control box. ***Note that if you use a different thickness of acrylic, the height of your glands may need to be adjusted.***
+Each side of the control box requires multiple holes drilled into the sides to install glands that provide a waterproof exit point for connections that extend outside of the control box. ***If you use a different thickness of acrylic, the height of your glands may need to be adjusted.***

 ![](assets/controlboxsides.png)